johnnyb/ntag424-java/README.md

 * `{UID}`: Mirror the UID here
 * `{COUNTER}`: Mirror the SDM Read Counter here
 * `{PICC}`: Put the encrypted PICC data here (encrypted with sdmMetaReadPerm key).
 If set, be sure to set usesLrp on the NDefMasterTemplate object (affects the size of the PICC data).
-* `{FILE}`: Put the encrypted file here (encrypted with sdmFileReadPerm key).
+* `{FILE}`: Put the encrypted secret data here (encrypted with sdmFileReadPerm key).
 If set, be sure to set the fileDataLength of the NdefMasterTemplate object.
 * `{MAC}`: Put the MAC data here.
 * `^`: If set, this is the start of the location that will be used for MAC calculation.
 If unset, it just becomes the locatin of the start of the MAC, indicating to only MAC the PICC data.